What is a credit insurance broker?

 Instead of working as an agent for an insurance company and selling its insurance plans, a credit insurance broker typically contracts with multiple insurers that sell credit insurance.
 When a person wants to take out credit insurance, a credit insurance broker works to offer them the best option.
 This usually means putting you in touch with an insurance company that includes the terms you need and the amount of coverage you want within your price range.

-See also How do I become an owner?
+See also How can I become an undergraduate teaching assistant?

 A credit insurance broker is considered an expert in credit insurance.
 For this reason, a credit insurance broker can often carefully consider an insurance buyer’s unique situation, needs, assets, and risks and advise them on the policies that may offer the most comprehensive and advantageous protection.
 While a person may contact a credit underwriter or insurance agent, some agents may have much less experience.
 In addition, an insurance representative does not usually inform the buyer about the possibility of finding better or cheaper coverage.